Car parking at QA Hospital

 Blue Badge parking

-There are disabled parking spaces at Queen Alexandra Hospital situated in both multi-storey car parks as well as by the North Entrance, Emergency Department and East Entrance.
-All Blue Badge Holders will have access to free parking.
+There are parking spaces for Blue Badge holders at Queen Alexandra Hospital in both multi-storey car parks as well as by the North Entrance, the old Emergency Department (a drop-off area is available by the new Emergency Department) and East Entrance.

-• If you have parked in a Disabled Pay & Display space, you can have up to 3 hours free parking by displaying your blue badge and clock in your car.
+• If you have parked in a Disabled Pay & Display space, you can have up to three hours free parking by displaying your blue badge and clock in your car.
 Please read the signage on the parking meters for information about the requirements for your vehicle.
 It is your responsibility to register your vehicle when this is required.

 Portsmouth City Council is responsible for the issue of all blue badges in Portsmouth, which covers all postcodes between PO1 and PO6.
 If you live outside of this area, for example in Waterlooville, Fareham or Gosport, you will need to contact Hampshire County Council to apply for a Blue Badge.